shirtsgroup/physical_validation/README.md

 [https://physical-validation.readthedocs.io](http://physical-validation.readthedocs.io)
 for the full reference.

-`physical_validation` largely incorporates the functionality of [checkensemble](https://github.com/shirtsgroup/checkensemble).
+`physical_validation` incorporates the functionality of [checkensemble](https://github.com/shirtsgroup/checkensemble).

 This software is developed in the Shirts group at University of